sergepaulc/Machine-Learning-for-Finance/README.md

 - GNNs can help for product demand forecasting, supply chain management, and optimizing inventories
 - GNNs are also good tools to evaluate risky financial transactions that could be illegal such as money laundering

+A few examples of models are provided in the repositories above: